“Writing-to-the-memory-card-was-not-completed-correctly” Endless Error Message Loop and How I Was Able To Resolve

-This sequence force camera to go into Mass Storage Mode and interrupted the “Writing-to-the-memory-card-was-not-completed-correctly” loop.
+This sequence forces the camera to go into Mass Storage Mode and interrupted the “Writing-to-the-memory-card-was-not-completed-correctly” loop.
 The camera was disconnected and returned to photography mode.
-Through the reset menu, I reset the camera to default settings.
+Then, through the reset menu, I reset the camera to default settings.

 What Sony Service Representative Advised:

 - Remove battery and SD card.

 - Depress shutter button.